mythri1010/Dapp_n_Vote/README.md

 - Cost-Efficient: Optimized gas usage with fallback mechanisms.
 - Transparency: Every vote is recorded on-chain, auditable by anyone.
 - No Central Authority: Fully decentralized, eliminating tampering risks.

+## 🧪 Testing
+1. Connect your MetaMask wallet to Volta Testnet.
+2. Get test VT tokens from the Volta Faucet.
+3. Vote and verify transactions on Volta Explorer.